-The functions of the electricity TSO are carried out by the independent system operator JSC "Augstsprieguma tīkls".
-JSC "Augstsprieguma tīkls" rents the network assets from JSC "Latvijas elektriskie tīkli" - the subsidiary company of JSC "Latvenergo" which was established as the transmission system owner and the Regulator has verified that JSC "Latvijas elektriskie tīkli" has an adequate level of necessary independence from the JSC "Latvenergo".
-JSC "Augstsprieguma tīkls" is certified as an independent transmission system operator.
+The functions of the electricity TSO historically were carried out by the independent system operator JSC "Augstsprieguma tīkls".
+JSC "Augstsprieguma tīkls" rented the network assets from JSC "Latvijas elektriskie tīkli" - the subsidiary company of JSC "Latvenergo" which was established as the transmission system owner and the Regulator has verified that JSC "Latvijas elektriskie tīkli" has an adequate level of necessary independence from the JSC "Latvenergo".
+JSC "Augstsprieguma tīkls" was certified as an independent transmission system operator.
+Nevertheless, at the end of 2019, Cabinet of Ministers decided to move towards the model of full ownership unbundling, which finished by the end of 2020.
+The merger of two companies has been implemented by adding the transmission asset owner JSC "Latvijas elektriskie tīkli" to JSC "Augstsprieguma tīkls" on 25 November 2020.
+As part of the reorganisation, JSC "Augstsprieguma tīkls" took over all assets and liabilities of JSC "Latvijas elektriskie tīkli".
+After the reorganisation, in accordance with Commercial Law, JSC "Latvijas elektriskie tīkli" transferred all its property, rights and obligations to JSC "Augstsprieguma tīkls".

-JSC "Augstsprieguma tīkls" has to submit a report annually regarding the compliance of the transmission system operator with the certification requirements.
-After the receipt of the report, the Regulator took a decision on 3 July 2019 stating that JSC "Augstsprieguma tīkls" complies with the certification requirements.
+JSC "Augstsprieguma tīkls" has to submit a report annually regarding the compliance of the transmission system operator with the certification requirements in previous year.
+After the receipt of the report, the Regulator took a decision on 2 July 2020 stating that JSC "Augstsprieguma tīkls" complies with the certification requirements.

-On 19 September 2019, the Regulator approved the national ten-year transmission system development plan (national TYNDP) for 2020 - 2029.
+On 21 October 2020, the Regulator approved the national ten-year transmission system development plan (national TYNDP) for 2021 - 2030.
 In the decision, the Regulator also stated that the national TYNDP complies with the Community-wide TYNDP.

-Each year, the electricity transmission system owner JSC "Latvijas elektriskie tīkli" has to submit a report that includes information on how the electricity system owner performs its obligations set by law according to Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC.
-An electricity system owner shall elaborate a compliance programme, in which the duties of employees are determined, as well as measures, which shall be performed, in order to prevent discriminatory action, and provide adequate control of the compliance with it.
+Each year, the electricity transmission system owner JSC "Latvijas elektriskie tīkli" was obliged to submit a report that includes information on how the electricity system owner performs its obligations set by law according to Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity and repealing Directive 2003/54/EC.
+An electricity system owner shall elaborate a compliance program, in which the duties of employees are determined, as well as measures, which shall be performed, in order to prevent discriminatory action, and provide adequate control of the compliance with it.
 The electricity system owner shall submit a report to the Regulator on the measures carried out, and such a report shall be published in accordance with the procedures stipulated by the Regulator.
 After the evaluation of the report, the Regulator shall provide an opinion on the sufficiency of the measures taken for ensuring independence.
-The electricity system owner shall eliminate the deficiencies indicated in the opinion of the Regulator within the time period stipulated by the

-Regulator.
-On 3 July 2019, the Regulator took the annual decision on the independence of JSC "Latvijas elektriskie tīkli".
+The electricity system owner shall eliminate the deficiencies indicated in the opinion of the Regulator within the time period stipulated by the Regulator.
+On 18 June 2020, the Regulator took the annual decision on the independence of JSC "Latvijas elektriskie tīkli".